w3f/polkadot-wiki/docs/learn/learn-DOT-inflation.md

 ## Ideal Staking Rate

-The ideal staking rate can vary between 45% to 75% based on the number of parachains that acquired lease through an auction (this excludes the System parachains), based on the implementation [here](https://github.com/paritytech/polkadot-sdk/blob/cd901764a52edc04a6d22bea3a526def593ab2a7/polkadot/runtime/common/src/impls.rs#L80).
+The ideal staking rate can vary between 45% to 75% based on the number of parachains that acquired a lease through an auction (this excludes the System parachains), based on the implementation [here](https://github.com/paritytech/polkadot-sdk/blob/cd901764a52edc04a6d22bea3a526def593ab2a7/polkadot/runtime/common/src/impls.rs#L80).